-It shall be possible to open the disconnector, lock-off the disconnector mechanism, isolate the electrical supply to the disconnector drive and then close the maintenance earth switch, either electrically or manually.
+The Operator of the switchgear shall open the disconnector, lock-off the disconnector mechanism, isolate the electrical supply to the disconnector drive and then close the maintenance earth switch, either electrically or manually.

-Where manufacturer's switchgear cannot operate in accordance with this procedure, additional earthing switches with isolation facilities must be included within designated bays, in particular busbar coupling bays or line/cable disconnectors for single bay GIS gear.
+Where manufacturer's switchgear cannot operate in accordance with this procedure, to fulfil the service continuity requirements as outlined herein, additional earthing switches with isolation facilities must be included within designated bays, in particular busbar coupling bays.